RIAEvangelist/node-http-server/README.md

 Package Quality :
 ![node-http-server Package Quality](http://npm.packagequality.com/badge/node-http-server.png)

-## writing a node http server
+## writing a node http or https server

-**DO NOT USE launch=now** as a commandline argument for a node server.
-This will result in launching 2 servers, the one you specify with the arguments passed and then the one the node app launches too.

 The below table shows all of the methods available on the server when you require this module.